Louise Julie de Mailly-Nesle: "The Fair Unknown"

 Although she became the king's mistress in 1732, de Mailly was not officially recognized as his maîtresse en titre until 1738.
 During this period the relationship was unofficial and her identity kept secret, known to the court only as the Fair Unknown.
-Queen Marie was displeased over the affair and unsuccessfully tried to find out who the mistress was, but the adultery had the support of Cardinal Fleury because de Mailly was apolitical; after the first few years the queen became resigned to it.
+Queen Marie was deeply hurt over the affair and unsuccessfully tried to find out who the mistress was, but the adultery had the support of Cardinal Fleury because de Mailly was apolitical; after the first few years the queen became resigned to it.

 Official mistress

-In 1737, private relations between the king and queen ended when the queen ended their sexual relationship after her last, almost fatal childbirth; this also signaled the end of the queen's influence over the king and a shift of the courtiers towards the king's mistress.
+In 1738, Marie's 11th pregnancy ended in a miscarriage and she was warned a next pregnancy will be fatal.
+She ended any sexual relationship with her husband.
+This signaled the end of her influence over the king and a shift of the courtiers towards de Mailly as the king's mistress.

 There was speculation at court as to the mistress's identity: it was only known that she visited his private apartments at night, wearing a hood over her face in order not to be identified by anyone she met in the corridors on her way to and from his rooms.
 To find out who she was, in the summer of 1738 Gabriel Bicheher stopped Mailly one night on her way to the king's bedroom and knocked her hood off, watched by two of the queen's ladies-in-waiting posted nearby.
 These spread the word through the court the following day, exposing Mailly's identity.
 This was probably done on the initiative of the courtiers, who wanted to have an alternative channel to the king after the queen had lost her influence with him.

 Following this incident, on 14 July 1738 the king “declared his passion” and acknowledged Louise Julie de Mailly as his official mistress by eating supper with her before his court at the Château de Compiègne.
 After this she was given rooms next to the king's apartments and appeared as his hostess at his private parties at the Royal castles at Versailles, Choisy and La Muette.
 The queen regarded Louise Julie as the most hurtful of all the lovers of her spouse because she was the first, but grew accustomed to her; she did not dislike her as a person, as she would come to dislike her sister and successor, Marie Anne.

 Louise Julie de Mailly was widely celebrated at court after she was introduced as the king's official mistress, but this put a great deal of strain their relationship.
 Her new position exposed her to public criticism, and Louis XV reportedly felt humiliated when some regarded her as insufficiently beautiful for her role.
 She became tormented by jealousy and incidents were noted when they argued, such as once, when she lost at cards and remarked to the king: “It is not to be wondered at, with you here.”